If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 4. Zali

-A Lebanese restaurant with gorgeous interiors, wholesome recipes and share-style plates.
+A Lebanese restaurant with gorgeous interiors, wholesome recipes and share-style dining.

-From Pererenan to Uluwatu (and now, Abu Dhabi!), Zali is a love story brought to life by Liza – a Lebanese grandmother who simply adores cooking.
-At Zali, she shares her family recipes and authentic flavours straight from Beirut, adding a modern Levantine twist to every dish.
-You can tell it’s cooked with heart, so this place is aways buzzing with groups of friends and family, gathering around good food and great company.
+From Pererenan to Uluwatu, Zali is the story of Liza – a Lebanese grandmother who simply adores cooking.
+At Zali, her family recipes and authentic flavours are brought to life, adding a modern Lebanese twist to every dish.
+You can tell it’s cooked with heart, so this place is aways buzzing with friends and family, gathering around good food and great company.

 But what I love most about this Uluwatu restaurant is how true it stays to the warmth of a Lebanese family home.
 The menu champions healthy, natural ingredients, with plenty of vegetarian, vegan and gluten-free options – so no one leaves the table hungry.
-And since Zali’s food is always best shared, go for the group set menu, which includes 10 small plates plus two desserts.
+And since Zali’s food is always best shared, there’s a set menu that offers a curated selection of Zali favourites to share.
 And trust me, you’ll want to try their new Mediterranean-inspired cocktails too…

-Best for: Modern Levantine food made with healthy and fresh ingredients.
+Best for: Modern Lebanese food made with healthy and fresh ingredients.

-Local tip: The food here is made for sharing, so try the Set Menu options with a group of friends.
+Local tip: The food here is made for sharing, so try the set menu to get a taste of it all (it’s perfect for groups or couples).

-Good to know: Zali also has an outlet in Pererenan, so you’re never far from a delish Lebanese feast.
+Good to know: Zali also has another outlet in Pererenan, so you’re never far from a delish Lebanese feast.

 Address: Jl Labuansait, Suluban, Pecatu